trinodb/trino/presto-docs/src/main/sphinx/connector/kudu.rst

 Compatibility
 -------------

-Connector is compatible with all Apache Kudu versions starting from 1.0.
+The Kudu connector is compatible with all Apache Kudu versions starting from 1.0.

-If the connector uses features that are not available on the target server, an error will be returned.
+If the connector uses features that are not available on the target server, an error is returned.
 Apache Kudu 1.8.0 is currently used for testing.